Training Tips - Your Questions Answered

 Please keep us posted on your progress and thank you for your question!

-Great and very common question.
+This is a good and very common question.
 First thing's first - instead of using the term "dog training," focus on "leading your dog."
 Dog Training is a blanket statement and there are too many variations of training a dog to boil it down in to one definition.
 For example, human-centered dog training typically includes commands such as sit, come, heel, lay down, etc. This part of training is like going to Harvard.
 You learn these practical applications, but they don't make you a stable person or help you reach the depths you need.

 Dog psychology-centered training (often called behavior work or canine psychology) includes eye contact, owning your intentions, body language, spacial pressure, owning your emotions as a handler, and understanding different thresholds.
 This is the deep work you need to do to have a healthy and balanced dog.